 Disclaimer: The Blog on ‘Stainless Steel Industry’ is not a recommendation to buy / hold / sell any stock.
 The published post is for information purpose only.
-The intention to share write ups on this blog is to create a repository of ideas so that investors can have a look at various frameworks & approaches.
 Please read the detailed disclaimer at the bottom of the post.

 Stainless Steel Properties

 Stainless steels are iron alloys with a minimum of 10.5% chromium.
 A thin layer of oxide is produced (known as ‘passive layer’) on the surface by Chromium.
 Chromium helps in improving resistance to corrosion.
 Other metals which might be added to stainless steel include Nickel, Molybdenum, Titanium, and Copper.
 Non-metals which can be added include Carbon and Nitrogen.
 These alloying elements help to enhance the structure and properties such as formability, strength and cryogenic toughness.